latommyla/README-Gene/README.md

 # Description

-Devloping a README.md generator that has prompts asking for the title, description, installation instructions, usage information, contribution guidelines, and testing instructions.
+Developing a README.md generator that has prompts asking for the title, description, installation instructions, usage information, contribution guidelines, and testing instructions.

 # What was used in this project?